HaloDAO/lending-market-v1/README.md

 ```

-## Interact with HaloDAO Lending Market in Mainnet via console with Docker
+## Interact with Xave Finance Lending Market in Mainnet via console with Docker

-You can interact with HaloDAO Lending Market at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
+You can interact with Xave Finance Lending Market at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
 You can check the deployed addresses at https://docs.aave.com/developers/deployed-contracts.

 Run the Hardhat console pointing to the Mainnet network: